reinierdevalk/abTab/README.md

        $ cd <root_path>/<code_path>/

-4. Install `abTab` on your computer by running the installation script,  `install.sh`:
+4. Run the installation script,  `install.sh`:

        $ bash install.sh

    This script will
    - Clone the necessary code repositories from GitHub.
    - Create the necessary directory structure in `<root_path>`.
-   - Install the command line tool on your computer.
+   - Install the command line tool `abTab` on your computer.

 1. Clone the following repositories into the `<code_path>` directory: